viesturz/klipper-toolchanger/README.md

 # Installation

 Copy the klipper/extras into your klipper/extras.
 Add the macros to your printer config.
-Optional of your extuders map 1:1 to tools.

 # Status

  * Single toolchanger works well.